cookie100100/TellStoryWithData/README.md

 - how to make graphs that are concise and easy to understand
 - how to express my ideas by telling stories
 - how to design beautiful pages
+- how to do data visualization that considering accessibility

 # Portfolio